How to manage your church's small groups using Breeze.

 If you decide to use your church building for small groups, you can even use the Location option in the event settings for room management, to ensure you do not double-book the specific room(s) needed.

-If you aren't interested in tracking attendance for your individual small groups, feel free to skip on down to step 3!
+If you aren't interested in tracking attendance for your individual small groups, feel free to skip on down to the Set Permissions in Users & Roles section!

 This is where all of your hard work comes together!